 Most chocolate chips in the market use butter or non-vegan sugar to make the chocolate chips.

-But, there is good news.
-Enjoy Life (NOT an affiliate link) makes chocolate chips that are very vegan friendly.
-Not only do they make vegan chocolate chips, they also make it in a facility that is dedicated dairy-free and soy-free line.
+But there is good news.
+Enjoy Life (NOT an affiliate link) makes chocolate chips that are very vegan-friendly.
+Not only do they make vegan chocolate chips, but they also make them in a facility dedicated to dairy-free and soy-free products.

 If you want more info on what is vegan-friendly, check out my guide to everything vegan